agibson2/dxx-plr-editor/README.md

 launch d1 or d2.
 Sometimes you need macros for group messages like TIME OUT, etc.  Other times you just might want messages for fun like :), etc.

-I wanted to be able to read in the entire PLR file and then write it back out exactly as it was before to make sure I am parsing the PLR file properly.
-Descent 1 and Descent 2 store data differently in different sections of the PLR file and I want to be able to handle both in one binary.

 Current status...

-- Reads d1 and d2 PLR files of full version (not shareware PLR files)
+- Reads d1 and d2 .PLR files of full version (not shareware PLR files)
-- Prints parsed information from the PLR file (with /debug option)
+- Prints parsed information from .PLR file and other debug info with /debug option
-- Writes a new PLR file with a .new extension to the same directory
+- Writes a new PLR file with a .new extension to the same directory by default to be safe (can overwrite existing .PLR file with /overwrite option   BACK UP YOUR .PLR file first just in case!)
-- Can change primary autoselect for Descent 2 PLR files using /primaryautoselect option
+- Can change primary autoselect for Descent 2 .PLR files using /primaryautoselect option
-   example:  dxx-plr-editor.exe /primaryautoselect gauss,plasma,superlaser C:\descent2\myname.plr
+   example:  dxx-plr-editor.exe /primaryautoselect gauss,plasma,superlaser "C:\descent 2\myname.plr"
                     The order would be gauss then plasma then superlaser and all other primary weapons will not be autoselected.
-- Can change secondary autoselect for Descent 2 PLR files using /secondaryautoselect option
+- Can change secondary autoselect for Descent 2 .PLR files using /secondaryautoselect option
-   example:  dxx-plr-editor.exe /secondaryautoselect mercury,smartmissile,mega C:\descent2\myname.plr
+   example:  dxx-plr-editor.exe /secondaryautoselect mercury,smartmissile,mega "C:\descent 2\myname.plr"
                     The order would be mercury then smartmissile then mega and all other secondary weapons will not be autoselected.
+- Can change f9, f10, f11, and f12 macros with /f9 "Oh no you got me!" /f10 "Ouch!", etc
+   (supports color too... run program with /help to see valid colors) Example...  dxx-plr-editor.exe /f9 "/rThis is dark red/wThis is white" "C:\games\descent 2\myname.plr"

 Valid primary weapon names for D2 are:
-    laser vulcan spreadfire plasma fusion superlaser gauss helix phoenix omega Valid seconary weapon names for D2 are: concussion homing proximity smartmissile mega flash guided smartmine mercury earthshaker
+    laser vulcan spreadfire plasma fusion superlaser gauss helix phoenix omega Valid secondary weapon names for D2 are: concussion homing proximity smartmissile mega flash guided smartmine mercury earthshaker

-The shareware version saves things differently so for now I try to determine that it is shareware PLR file and stop importing the PLR file.
+The shareware version saves things differently so for now I try to determine that it is shareware PLR file and stop importing the .PLR file.